Biography

 Narrative Biography

-Professor Lee is an active member of the aerospace community and has held leadership positions in professional organizations.
-He served as the Technical Discipline Chair of AIAA SciTech in Aeroacoustics in 2023, and he was the VFS Acoustics Session Chair in 2022.
-He is a member of the AIAA Aeroacoustics Technical Committee and the VFS Acoustics Technical Committee.
+Professor Lee is an active member of the aerospace community and has held leadership positions in several professional organizations.
+He served as the Technical Discipline Chair for Aeroacoustics at AIAA SciTech 2023 and as the Acoustics Session Chair for the Vertical Flight Society (VFS) in 2022.
+He is a member of both the AIAA Aeroacoustics Technical Committee and the VFS Acoustics Technical Committee.
+He also regularly offers an AIAA online short course on Rotorcraft and Propeller Aerodynamics and Aeroacoustics.

 Invited Talks